monicahomescu/ADT-Containers-in-Cpp/README.md

 ## Matrix

-- represented as a sparse matrix where <line, column, value> triples (value ≠ 0) are memorized, ordered lexicographically considering the line and column of every element.
-The elements are stored in a hashtable with separate chaining
+- represented as a sparse matrix where <line, column, value> triples are memorized, ordered lexicographically considering the line and column of every element; the elements are stored in a hashtable with separate chaining